 On July 15, 2013, in view of S&P's revised methodology for rating insurance companies, Maalot S&P announced affirmation of the FSR (Financial Strength Rating) of 'ilAA+' for the subsidiary, Harel Insurance Company Ltd. This announcement also included affirmation of the 'ilAA' rating for promissory notes issued by Harel Insurance and for the Series 1 promissory notes of Harel Insurance Finance and Issues (Harel Share Issues), a wholly owned subsidiary of Harel Insurance.
 Likewise, an 'ilAA-' rating was affirmed for tier-2 and tier-3 capital issued by Harel Share Issues as part of the Series 2-8 bonds.
-In addition, a rating of 'ilAA' was affirmed for EMI - Ezer Mortgage Insurance Company Ltd. The rating outlook remained stable.

-2. Reform of management fees of long-term savings product
+7. Reform of management fees of long-term savings product